 We appreciate your support!

 Your gift, large or small, will help us with our mission, and you should feel proud of supporting higher education.
 Cash donations or gifts of securities are tax deductible and will have an immediate impact.
-Pledges for future gifts are also welcome, and named endowments will ensure vital support for the Center in perpetuity.
-Your generosity is greatly appreciated by the faculty, staff, and students in the Center as well as by the University.
+Pledges for future gifts are also welcome, and named endowments will ensure vital support for the Institute in perpetuity.
+Your generosity is greatly appreciated by the faculty, staff, and students in the Institute as well as by the University.

 Your generosity is greatly appreciated by the faculty, staff, and students in the department as well as by the University.
 Donors at all levels should feel proud of supporting higher education and all donations help us with our mission.
 Cash donations or gifts of securities are tax deductible and will have an immediate impact.
 Pledges for future gifts are also welcomed.
 Named endowments or named faculty chairs are especially welcomed and can help secure our future.
 For more information, please contact Jeff Poltorak, Director of Development at (310)206-0666 or email@example.com.

-Gifts to this fund will allow the Center’s directors to allocate resources as needed to its various programs, to support post-doctoral, graduate and undergraduate students to achieve their goals, and to attract top faculty to the Center.
+Gifts to this fund will allow the Institute’s directors to allocate resources as needed to its various programs, to support post-doctoral, graduate and undergraduate students to achieve their goals, and to attract top faculty to the Institute.
 These resources also guarantee that unanticipated needs can be met without jeopardizing faculty, student or program activities.
 Because gifts to a discretionary fund afford financial flexibility and leveraging power for the department, they are a vital supplement to our targeted resources. [back to top]

 As one of the top research universities in the world, UCLA is a premier choice for many graduate student candidates and post-doctoral scholars.
 These world-class students need support to devote their full efforts to their dissertation research.
-Philanthropic investment in fellowships enables the Center to attract and support the finest scholars in the world.
+Philanthropic investment in fellowships enables the Institute to attract and support the finest scholars in the world.

 Some examples of graduate and post-doctoral research include: